aclark4life/setup-macos/README.rst

 Setup macOS
 ===========

 In just a few easy steps!
-Kidding… never easy enough, but not too bad either.
+Kidding.
+Never easy enough, but not too bad either.

 Homebrew
 --------